Cancer Researcher of the Year, Professor Gary Lee, Cancer Council WA CEO, Ashley Reid, and Cancer Council WA President, Professor George Yeoh.

 • A blood test to measure disease in melanoma patients

 • Examining if targeted exercise can slow tumour growth in breast and prostate cancer

 • Investigating the correlation of fat and sugar in brain cancer

 Our CEO Ashley Reid said that thanks to the generosity of the WA community, many local cancer researchers are on the cusp of breakthroughs that have the potential to dramatically improve the way we prevent, detect and treat cancer.

 "It's vital that WA has a robust cancer research sector to ensure the best possible outcomes for local cancer patients and to make our contribution to the global effort to defeat cancer," Mr Reid said.

-"A strong cancer research community means more opportunities for Western Australians to participate in potentially life-saving clinical trials and have access to prevention, detection and treatment options they may not otherwise have.
+"A strong local cancer research community means more opportunities for West Australians to participate in potentially life-saving clinical trials and have access to prevention, detection and treatment options they may not otherwise have.

-"Our robust peer-review structure ensures we direct funding to the highest calibre research conducted across a range of local institutes and universities, wherever the best research occurs.
+"Our robust peer-review structure ensures we direct funding to the highest calibre research conducted across a range of local institutes and universities.